You've applied for a mission trip at Bethel. Now what? We've outlined a few key steps to help you prepare for your trip.

 Wait to Hear and Make Your Deposit

-After the application deadline, leaders will review applications and shape the best team to serve on each trip.
-You can expect to wait 7-10 days after the deadline to hear about your application.
+After the application deadline, leaders will review applications and shape the strongest team for each trip.
+Within 24 hours, you can expect to hear from the Team Leaders, who will seek to schedule an interview with you.

-Once placed on a team, you have 48 hours to confirm your place and submit a non-refundable $50 deposit.
+Once placed on a team, you have 48 hours to confirm your place.

 If you're not placed on the team you applied for, we'll help you learn about alternative options.
 We want all Bethel students to participate.
 So we urge students to consider that they might be called to use their gifts in an unexpected place.